Jaygupta1204/Jaygupta1204-Atliq_Industries_Dashboard/README.md

 - Pandas: For data manipulation and cleaning.
 - Matplotlib & Seaborn: For creating insightful visualizations.
 - Jupyter Notebook: As the environment for running the code and showcasing the process.
-- Power BI: For creating interactive dashboards
+- Power BI: For creating interactive dashboards.

 **🚀 Project Outcomes**
 ---